captcha-eu/docs/webflow.md

 since webflow as of now does not support custom server-side code. here is an example, of how you could handle the validation+submit:

+*Make sure you configure REST Key and formName*

 ```php
 <?php